 - Hospitals and medical clinics

-Please note: Licenses do not expire, so you can purchase them any time of year and use them whenever you are ready.
+Please note: Unassigned licenses do not expire, so you can purchase them any time of year and use them whenever you are ready.

 Template Letter for School Administrators or PTAs